 In this section, we consider a natural variant of the previous (single-token) model to the case in which we have two tokens, token $\tokenA$ and $\tokenB$, whose use and purpose is as follows: \begin{itemize} \item token $\tokenB$ is used by the users to pay and get the service, and \item token $\tokenA$ is used by the validators for staking to get rewarded with more tokens (of both types). \end{itemize} A number of existing systems follow a similar two-token scheme (see Figure~\ref{fig:two-token-systems} for some examples) and a model based on the similar assumptions has been recently given by \cite{Dimitri2023}.
 Both tokens can be exchanged in the spot market as before, and thus we have a price for each token (see Figure~\ref{fig:notation-two-token} for some additional notation for the two-token model).
 The corresponding utilities are naturally given by

 {R_{\tokenA j}} {R_{\tokenB j}}

-For the sake of exposition, we consider the simpler reward sharing and payment schemes \eqref{eq:simpler-schemes} in \cite{decentralization_friction}, where token $\tokenA$ is used for staking, and each validator $j$ is rewarded with quantities $\tm{\RRAj}$ and $\tm{\RRBj}$ of tokens $\tokenA$ and $\tokenB$, respectively.
-Users service level depends on the amount of token $\tokenB$ they use.
+For the sake of exposition, we consider the simpler reward sharing and payment schemes \eqref{eq:simpler-schemes}, where token $\tokenA$ is used for staking, and each validator $j$ is rewarded with quantities $\tm{\RRAj}$ and $\tm{\RRBj}$ of tokens $\tokenA$ and $\tokenB$, respectively.
+Users get a service value depending on the amount of tokens $\tokenB$ they use, i.e., they pay to the system.
 Thus, we have

 The validators' selling constraint for the single token \eqref{eq:val-sell-constraint} extends naturally into

 Similarly, the users' selling constraint for the single token \eqref{eq:usr-sell-constraint} extends as follows: